 For the Soup:

-- In a medium skillet combine 2 tablespoons olive oil and onion.
+In a medium saucepan or pot combine 2 tablespoons olive oil and onion.
 Sauté over medium heat for 3-4 minutes.

 Add all of the squash and coconut milk mixture to a high-speed blender, such as a Vitamix.
-Or, add half of the squash and half of the coconut milk mixture to the bowl of a large food processor.
-Process for 2-3 minutes, or until contents are completely smooth.
-Pour soup into a large pot over low heat.
+Or, add half of the squash and half of the coconut milk mixture to the bowl of a large food processor and process in batches.
+Puree for 2-3 minutes, or until contents are completely smooth.

 Stir ingredients in the pot to ensure even mixing.
 Serve soup immediately with a drizzle of coconut milk and fresh cilantro.
 Enjoy!
 See this recipe in Healthy Meal Plan #3.